erguro1973/Wii_Nunchuck_ESP_NOW_TX_for_HOVERBOT/README.md

-# 4x4 Nunchuk ESP-NOW Transmitter for Hoverboard RX
+# 4x4 Nunchuk ESP-NOW Transmitter for HOVERBOT
 ### "Lessons Learned" Version for XIAO ESP32-C6

 This project turns a Wii Nunchuk controller into a 4x4 low-latency controller for a custom vehicle (like a hoverboard) that uses **two separate ESP-NOW receivers** (one for the front axle, one for the rear).